-Computer Science Principles (Course #CSTCP1 & CSTCP2) All year / Grades 9-12 / 2 Credit
+Computer Science Principles (Course #CSTCP1 & CSTCP2)

 This course introduces the foundational concepts of computer science and computer technology.
 Students will explore computer concepts and technology using a variety of resources.
 It is designed to reach all levels of interest and experience.